-The Adult Education Service locally has been subject to damaging cutbacks and Gillingham has lost its enterprising and popular Community Learning initiative (Community Learning in Gillingham, CLIG), which had been dedicated to developing ICT skills.
-The WEA is active locally, as is the University of the Third Age, but neither has a presence in Gillingham itself.
-Opportunities locally for training in craft and technical skills are limited.
+The Adult Education Service locally is well organised and effective and Gillingham has its own enterprising Community Learning initiative (Community Learning in Gillingham, CLIG), currently dedicated to developing ICT skills.
+The WEA is active locally but has no presence in Gillingham itself.